rune-labs/opensource/jupyter-notebook-templates/README.md

 # Jupyter Notebook Templates

-Here are some introductory materials to access and manipulate data using Rune's APIs.
+Here are some introductory materials to access and manipulate data using Rune's API.

 ## Rune's Stream API
 The **Stream API** allows you to pull time series data, including RC+S and Apple Watch signals.
 Full documentation for this API can be found [here](https://docs.runelabs.io/).
 Our Python package `runeq` enables streamlined use of this API.
 Documentation for our Python SDK can be found [here](https://runeq.readthedocs.io/en/latest/).